Do I have to add my dog to my homeowners insurance? (+Why it Matters in 2024)

 puppies in a basket

 Pet owners should take responsibility for their animals.
-Any owner wants to keep their pet safe, and getting them the coverage they need is an excellent decision.
-If you need help looking at policies, try our online, free tool.
+Any owner wants to keep their pet safe, and adding them to one of the customers' choice top ranked insurance companies is an excellent decision.

 Save Money by Comparing Insurance Quotes